 - i.
 Absent good cause, the Court will not ordinarily have summary judgment practice in a non-jury case. - ii.
 Except in pro se cases, any party wishing to move for summary judgment, prior to requesting a pre-motion conference, shall first provide all other parties with an electronic copy of its Statement of Material Facts pursuant to Local Civil Rule 56.1.
-The movant must simultaneously provide the other parties any admissible evidence cited in its 56.1 Statement that has not previously been produced during discovery. - iii.
+The movant must simultaneously provide the other parties any admissible evidence cited in its 56.1 Statement that has not previously been produced during discovery.
+Service of the Rule 56.1 Statement does not operate to toll or otherwise extend the deadline set forth in Fed.
+R. Civ.
+P. 56(b). - iii.
 The movant's Rule 56.1 Statement shall be organized first by facts applicable to all claims for relief and then by claim(s) for relief or defenses (as applicable), setting forth the particular facts applicable to each. - iv.
-Opposing parties shall reproduce each entry in the movant's Rule 56.1 Statement and set out the opposing party's response directly beneath it, thereby producing a single document. - v.
+The Rule 56.1 Statement shall be served on all other parties sufficiently in advance of the deadline to move for summary judgment under Fed.
+R. Civ.
+P. 56(b).
+Within two weeks of such service, opposing parties shall reproduce each entry in the movant's Rule 56.1 Statement and set out the opposing party's response directly beneath it, thereby producing a single document. - v.
 The movant's Rule 56.1 Statement shall not exceed 25 double-spaced pages without prior permission of the Court. - vi.
 Each citation to evidence required by Local Civil Rule 56.1(d) must identify, when applicable, specific portions of the record, including page, line, and paragraph numbers. - vii.
 Pursuant to Rule 2(C) above, the prospective movant shall file a pre-motion letter informing the Court of the basis for its anticipated motion for summary judgment, and attaching the single document representing their Rule 56.1 Statement and the opposing party's responses thereto.
 In pro se cases, the prospective movant is still required to file a Rule 56.1 statement with its premotion letter.
 No evidence shall be submitted with the pre-motion summary judgment letter.
+Transmittal of a pre-motion letter for a proposed motion pursuant to Fed.
+R. Civ.
+P. 56, together with the Rule 56.1 Statement with responses, stays the time to file a motion for summary judgment until further order of the Court.
 Opposition letters in conformance with Rule 2(C) shall be filed with Court within 5 business days after receipt of the prospective movant's letter.
 In pro se cases, the opposition letter shall include opposition to the prospective movant's Rule 56.1 statement.
 The Court shall notify the parties of the date set for the pre-motion conference in accordance with Rule 2(C).